ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/08-Deploy_App_with_Cyberark_Secretless_Broker.md

 # Objectives
 We are going to deploy secure applications with Secretless Broker.
+For you to better understand how CyberArk Secretless Broker, plesae take 15 mins to read [Secretless Broker online doc](https://secretless.io/) before you start this lab session

 ### 1.0.
 Collect those yaml files
 - cityapp-secretless.yaml